 “I moved here on a whim.”

-‘Why’ lingers in his head long after each conversation as he seeks new answers on scooter rides.
+‘Why’ lingers in his head long after each conversation as he seeks new answers for his own use on quiet scooter rides.
 Sometimes the moment is hard to spot, he thinks, the change a long time coming, wave-like from the sea.
 By the time it reaches land there’s no telling where the push arose.
 Change is a frightening thing, and yet empowering.
 This comfort with another culture, this industry mostly understood, they didn’t happen as tiers on a ladder, save for one of individual days assembled.
 There came a moment when what was was not enough, and habits, rather than small patches of comfort against the wind became small fences of restraint against desire.
 He wants to go, and to do so must disassemble all the things that hold him here.
 He is older, and has learned some things, no longer discarding books to re-purchase them again, now able to calculate shipping costs versus cover price.
 A gain not only of mathematics but of language, the post office understood rather than confounding.
 Some of these things and most of this learning he will take with him, and some of these habits he will re-assemble in distant locations, having learned their comfort in Shanghai.

 For a few more months though he will greet the ayi in the mornings, pack bag with novel and notebook instead of folders and laptop, and set out on foot to remember this city, this country.
 To remember the habits of a boy curious and stunned, fresh off a plane at twenty four, and unemployed.